<< Return to Articles index

 "Do I need a trust?"
 This is a question asked by many individuals as they consider their estate planning needs.
 The honest answer is "It depends."
 Many factors, including a person's tax and non-tax goals, their assets, and their family situation, will determine if a trust is necessary.

 In this case, the two largest assets, the home and the IRA, can be handled without an executor.
 The smaller non-IRA checking and brokerage accounts, if under $50,000, can be handled without an executor under the Virginia Small Estates Act.
-Finally, if the children do need to serve as executors at the survivor's death, they can use an abbreviated administration procedure since they are the only beneficiaries.
-For this couple, well-prepared will may very well suffice.
+Finally, if the children do need to serve as executors at the survivor’s death, they can use an abbreviated administration procedure since they are the only beneficiaries.
+For this couple, well- prepared wills may very well suffice.

 The point of this example is that the advice of a competent advisor is needed to determine the appropriate estate planning techniques for your specific situation.
 Such advice will ultimately save you money and save your family from future headaches.
 With that being said, there are many situations where a trust is a very valuable and necessary estate planning tool.
 Here are some examples: